devika3370/devika3370.github.io/index.md

 ## Education

-* MS Electrical Engineering, Columbia University [December 2024]
+* MS Electrical Engineering, Columbia University [May 2025]
 * BE Electronics and Communication Engineering, BITS Pilani [2017]

 ## Things I Can Do